Dupixent Lawsuit for T-Cell Lymphoma

 What Is Cutaneous T-Cell Lymphoma?

 Cutaneous T-cell lymphoma is a cancer of the immune system involving malignant T cells that migrate to the skin.
-In its early stages, CTCL often looks nearly identical to eczema, psoriasis, or other chronic inflammatory skin conditions.
-Patients may experience rashes, plaques, itching, or redness that come and go over time.
+In its early stages, CTCL often looks almost indistinguishable from eczema, psoriasis, or other chronic inflammatory skin conditions.
+It behaves like a wolf in sheep’s clothing, presenting as ordinary rashes, plaques, itching, or redness that flare up and fade away, giving the impression of a manageable skin disorder rather than a developing cancer.

 The most common forms of CTCL are mycosis fungoides and Sézary syndrome.
-Both are serious conditions that can require lifelong treatment and, in advanced cases, can be fatal.
+Both are serious, life-altering conditions that often require lifelong treatment, and in advanced cases, they can be fatal.

 How Dupixent Fits Into CTCL Allegations